 Nevertheless, as shown earlier the constraints satisfy LICQ, which turns out to be the only property required in the proof of \citep[Theorem~A.1]{nie2024nash} (i.e., genericity is used there only to imply LICQ).

 \paragraph{Vertex-restricted Moment-SOS hierarchy.} An important structural feature of IREFGs is {\em absentmindedness}.
 Absentmindedness refers to the situation where a player cannot distinguish between two nodes that lie along the same history.
-Formally, a player is absentminded if there exist nodes $\pi_1, \pi_2 \in I$ with $\pi_1 \neq \pi_2$ such that $\pi_1$ lies on the unique path from $r$ to $\pi_2$—that is, multiple nodes along the same history belong to the same information set (cf.~\Cref{fig:taxidriver} (b)).
+Formally, a player is \emph{absentminded} if there exist nodes $\pi_1, \pi_2 \in I$ with $\pi_1 \neq \pi_2$ such that $\pi_1$ lies on the unique path from $r$ to $\pi_2$—that is, multiple nodes along the same history belong to the same information set (cf.~\Cref{fig:taxidriver} (b)).
+A game is \emph{non-absentminded} if no player is absentminded.
 Whether a player is absentminded has important implications for the corresponding polynomial utility.

 \begin{restatable}{proposition}{multilinear} In non-absentminded IREFGs (NAM-IREFGs), each player's utility \(u_i(\mu)\) is multi-affine in the blocks \(\{\mu_i^j = (\mu^j_{i,a})_{a=1}^{m^j}\}_{j=1}^{\ell_i}\), i.e., for any player i and infoset j, the map \(\mu_i^j\mapsto u_i(\mu)\) is affine when all other blocks \(\{\mu_{i'}^{j'}\}_{(i',j')\neq(i,j)}\) are held fixed.